 Owen Roe is one of Ireland’s foremost film, TV and theatre actors.
 He was recently honoured at The Irish Times Theatre Awards 2019 with the Special Tribute Award.

-He is currently appearing in the role of Scrooge in Jack Thorne's adaptation of A CHRISTMAS CAROL at The Gate Theatre and reprised his award-winning performance of Claudius in the Gate Theatre production of HAMLET at St. Ann's Warehouse, New York.
+He recently appeared in the role of Scrooge in Jack Thorne's adaptation of A CHRISTMAS CAROL at The Gate Theatre and reprised his award-winning performance of Claudius in the Gate Theatre production of HAMLET at St. Ann's Warehouse, New York.